mocy/Medical_Intake/system_02_prepare_notes.md

     - Save for downpayment in x years
     - Pay off credit card in x months
     - Retire in x years
+    OTHER RELEVANT FACTS
+    - other fact1
+    - other fact2